anishsv/wordpress-heroku/README.md

     $ heroku pg:promote HEROKU_POSTGRESQL_INSTANCE
-      Ensuring an alternate alias for existing DATABASE... done, HEROKU_POSTGRESQL_COLOR Promoting HEROKU_POSTGRESQL_INSTANCE to DATABASE_URL on morning-escarpment-15478... done
+      Ensuring an alternate alias for existing DATABASE... done, HEROKU_POSTGRESQL_COLOR Promoting HEROKU_POSTGRESQL_INSTANCE to DATABASE_URL on your-app-url... done

 Create a new branch for any configuration/setup changes needed